 Following a serious car accident, you may find yourself wondering: “Who caused this accident?”
-The at-fault party bears responsibility for paying many of the costs associated with the accident, including the medical and pain and suffering costs of the injured party, as well as compensation for any time the injured individual misses from work.
+The at-fault party bears responsibility for paying many of the costs associated with the accident, including the medical and pain and suffering costs of the injured party, as well as compensation for any time the injured individual misses work.
 Are you struggling to figure out who’s at fault in your car accident?
-Below learn the most common scenarios from an experienced car accident attorney.
+Below learn the most common car accident scenarios from an experienced car accident attorney.

 Scenario #1: Rear-End Collisions